JakeG12345/idea-aid/README.md

-#  Idea-AId
+# Idea AId

-#### Video Demo:  <URL HERE>
+## Video Demo:  <URL HERE>

-#### Description:
+## Description:

-Idea-AId is a webapp desgned to give inspiration and ideas to people to allow them to test, develop or expand their skills in any genre, field or area.
-By answering questions through both pre-set and custom responses, users can expand their creativity, learn and find problems to solve.
-Through the use of openAI's chatGPT-4 API, questions are generated off of previous responses and the five total questions will provide input to GPT-4, which will generate multiple ideas to be used by the user.
-Each idea can then be expanded upon, again through the help of GPT-4, or saved.
+### Intro
+'Idea AId' is a webapp that utilises AI to generate ideas and provide inspiration to people.

+### User Authentication
-The users' ID is stored through sessions, and their accout information and ID is stored in a database.
-Before accessing the generator or their saved ideas, the user must register/ create a new account through the register webpage (register.html) or login through the login webpage (login.html) - with each method having, of course, certain safeguards and restrictions.
-To create an account, an unused username must be entered (it will be checked against the users database), a password and confirmation must be entered (and must match), and the password must be at least eight characters and contain at least one uppercase letter, lowercase letter and digit.
-To login, the user must enter their username and password, and they must be valid and match.
-If, in either case, any of the requirements are not met (or, somehow, a field is returned blank), an appropriate error message will be delivered with the help of the apolog function from helpers.py.
-After this, the users id will be input into sessions and if they have created an account, the relevant information will be entered into users.db.
+The user's ID is stored through sessions, and their accout information and ID is stored in an SQL (Structured Query Language) database.

+In order to access the generator or saved ideas, the user must be logged in.
+If not logged in and trying to access one of these pages, the user will be redirected to '/login' which renders 'login.html'.
+Here they can log in if they have an account.
+To do this, they must enter their username and password, and they must be valid.
+If the details are not found in the database (or, somehow, a field is returned blank), an appropriate error message will be delivered with the help of the 'apology' function in 'helpers.py'.
+After logging in successfully, the users id will be input into session.
+However, if a user does not have an account, they will need to sign up for one.
+This can be done at '/register' which renders 'register.html'.
+To create an account on the register page a few conditions must be met:
-After this, the user can...
+- An unused username must be entered (it will be checked against the 'users' table in the database)
+- A password and password confirmation must be entered (they must match)
+- The password must be at least eight characters
+- The passwrod must contain at least one uppercase letter, lowercase letter and digit.

+If the above conditions are met, the username and password will be added to the 'users' table.
+The user will also be automatically logged in and hence able to access the generator and the 'Your Ideas' page.

 JAKE PART EVERYTHING U DID EVERY PAGE AND FUNCTION

 ...